Far Cry 2: Gameplay

-The player's health is represented by a bar showing five sections, which do not regenerate if depleted completely.
+The player's health is represented by a bar showing five sections, each of which gradually regenerates unless depleted completely.
 Once health drops to one bar, a critical state is entered and the heal function triggers a cutscene where the mercenary manually treats their injuries.
 If the mercenary falls, their Second Best Buddy will appear to save them and try to get them to safety, but if they are shot down again the game ends and must be restarted from an earlier save.
 Health can only be restored either through picking up water bottles or using syrettes, of which the mercenary carries a limited number.
 From the outset of the game, the mercenary is suffering from malaria, which strikes at regular intervals and causes disorientation and blurring vision.
 The malarial fits must be treated with medicine, which can only be gained from the Underground by completing missions for them.
 Over the course of the game, the mercenary's actions increase their Reputation, which unlocks more missions but also causes the Underground to mistrust him, making the medicine harder to acquire.

 The mercenary can navigate the world on foot, travel between safe zones using bus routes, and use vehicles to travel including jeeps and quadbikes, boats for rivers, and a hang glider.
 Navigation is helped using a map and handheld GPS, in addition to other devices such as a locator for caches of the in-game currency blood diamonds.
 If a vehicle is damaged during combat, it must be repaired.
 Outside safe zones, the mercenary will be attacked when in range of any hostile group.
 A notable element of the open world is realistic physics and environmental effects, such as fire spreading through an area if lit and dust storms causing decreased visibility.
 Enemies are also designed to react and adapt based on the mercenary's tactics and their current reputation.
 Several species of animals can be encountered in the game, and are able to distract the enemy as well as make them aware of the player's presence.
 Equipment and weapons can only be purchased using blood diamonds, otherwise needing to be scavenged from the environment and defeated enemies.
 Scavenged guns will degrade over time, eventually jamming briefly and needing to be freed up to work again, or permanently and needing to be discarded.